wcko87/rabiribi-randomizer/index.md

 Of course, you can do whatever you want with the randomized maps instead.
 Note that because the entire game is completable on 0%, completing the game on randomized maps isn't much of a challenge.

 ### Egg Goals Mode

+**Note: It is more common to play egg goals mode now, instead of the original mode.**

 The randomizer features an alternate mode, named Egg Goals.